Coveros-GitHub-Sandbox/selenified/README.md

 ```

 ### Sample File
-It is suggested to setup your funcno rushtional Selenified tests as integration tests, following typical java structure,
+It is suggested to setup your functional Selenified tests as integration tests, following typical java structure,
 in the `src/test/java` folder, in packages if desired.
 A sample file is included below, which will compile and run
 if you create the file `src/test/java/ReadmeSampleIT.java`, and paste in the contents
 ```java